zydou/arti/doc/dev/notes/rpc-meta-draft.md

 arti will only send valid I-JSON
 (assuming the client does so too).

+We speak of `fields`. meaning the properties of a JSON object.

 ### A variant: JSON-RPC.

 > (This is not something we plan to build